dann1/one-deploy/arch_ha.md

 ## RSYNC/SSH keys

 It's important to mention that adding extra Front-end machines requires synchronization of the OpenNebula Database and `/var/lib/one/{.one,.ssh}/` folders.
-All this happens automatically, but needs password-less login, so Ansible can utilize `rsync/ssh` to copy all required files from the Leader to new Followers.
+All this happens automatically, but needs password-less login, so Ansible can utilize `rsync/ssh` to copy all required files from the Leader to new Followers (directly!).
 You can use `ssh-agent` or provision SSH keys yourself or use the `ensure_keys_for:` parameter to generate them automatically:

 ```yaml
 all: